 The two greatest “laws” of science – the first and second laws of thermodynamics — are consistent with the Bible: 1.
 The first law states that matter can neither be created, nor destroyed, but changed in form only.
 This is completely consistent with the Bible’s teaching that God created on days 1-6 of creation, and rested on the 7th day (ceased from His creative activities).
 So its not surprising that new creation is not taking place.
 2. The second law states that all closed systems progress from organization to disorganization, or randomness.
 In other words, unless you put work into it, all things eventually break down and decay.
 In the Bible we see confirmation of this second law being in effect: See Evidence for Design in the Universe for more on how science and Bible agree.

 One cannot say this about many of the other so-called “holy books”.
 For example: eastern religions — in particular Buddhist writings — claim that the universe has existed from eternity.
 This assertion is in contradiction to the findings of modern science — ie., that the universe had a beginning of space, time and matter, in what we refer to as the “Big Bang”.
 So a key tenet of Buddhism is plainly incorrect.

+- We would see evidence of intentional design throughout the pages of the message system.
 If we examine the Old and New Testaments, we see evidence of patterns and design throughout.
 For example: